 Presidential Election Reform.

 Altering the presidential election is a very complicated endeavor.
 It may take decades to accomplish.
-For more articles related to election reform and the U.S. Presidential election, please continue reading at the home page to this site “The Hybrid Primary: A new alternative after Top-Two ballot measures fail.”
+For more articles related to election reform and the U.S. Presidential election, please continue reading at the home page to this site “The Hybrid Primary: Combining closed primaries with a Top-Four.”